emptymalei/drycollection/vim/README.md

-This is the backup files for vim.
+This is the dot files for vim.
 Bundle is the vundle bundles in .vim folder.